The Most Dangerous Gambits in Blitz Games

 Practical Blitz Tips

-Because the Budapest Gambit is less common than some others, it carries surprise value.
-Blitz players who prepare it can catch opponents off-guard and seize the initiative.
+The Budapest Gambit is less common than some others, which helps it maintain at least some surprise value.
+Blitz players that prepare it can surprise their opponent and win a game.

 Opening Moves: